danwing/referee/draft-wing-settle-referee.md

 ## Clients

-A client supporting this specification is first configured with the DNS name of its Referee server, which MAY occur via service discovery (see {{discovery}}).
+A client supporting this specification is first configured with the DNS name of its Referee server, which might occur via service discovery (see {{discovery}}).
 The client authenticates and authorizes the Referee server using one of the bootstrapping mechanisms (see
 {{bootstrapping}}).
 This step occurs only once for each home network the client joins, as each home network is responsible for being a Referee for its own local domain.
+A quality implementation may reduce user prompting by sharing known Referee server identities across a user's various devices, or by other means.

 On a connection to a server on the local domain (see {{local}}) the client includes the server's local domain name in the TLS Server Name Indication (SNI) extension of its ClientHello.
-A client MAY cache authorized servers on that same local domain, after the client has completed a TLS handshake to the Referee to verify the client is connected to that Referee's network.
+A client may additionally cache the association of authorized servers to that same local domain, after the client has completed a TLS handshake to the Referee to verify the client is connected to that Referee's network.
 Upon disconnection from that network, the client invalidates its cache until connected to a new